Probably one of the coolest benefits of learning VBA is the ability to create your own functions.

 Why You Should Create a Custom Excel Function

-As I said, there’s a lot of in-built functions in Excel which can help you to solve almost all the problems and do all kinds of calculations.
-But, sometimes, in specific situations, you need to do create a UDF.
+As I said, there are a lot of in-built functions in Excel which can help you to solve almost all the problems and do all kinds of calculations.
+But, sometimes, in specific situations, you need to create a UDF.

 And, below I have listed some of the reasons or situations in which you need to go with a custom function.